 Had a long-ass day?
-A weeknight routine that chills everyone out, including mom, is beneficial for more reasons than just your sanity.
+Creating a calming weeknight routine that chills everyone out, including mom, is beneficial for more reasons than just your sanity.

 Our calming weeknight routine is everything to me some days, especially on the long days that feel like they never end.

-At the end of the longest day in the history of ever, or at least since yesterday, the last thing I usually want to to is struggle getting my kids to eat, clean the kitchen, pack up our bags for tomorrow, fight over pajamas, etc etc etc.
+At the end of the longest day in the history of ever, or at least since yesterday, the last thing I usually want to do is struggle to get my kids to eat, clean the kitchen, pack up our bags for tomorrow, fight over pajamas, etc etc etc.

 And yet, that’s life, right?
 We gotta eat dinner, we need to bathe, the bags need to get packed and those kids gotta get shipped off to bed.